 If you’re interested in a property that’s new to the market, is in a popular neighbourhood and has a set offer date, “don’t put in an under-asking offer,” says Peressini.
 “It’s a complete waste of time.”

 Roman says that if a property is newly listed, well-priced and has had lots of showings, “you need to go in with your best offer.”
-But if a property has been on the market for a few weeks, there might be an opportunity to make an offer below the asking price, he says.
+But if a property has been on the market for a few weeks, there might be an opportunity to make a lowball offer, he says.

 Price is generally the reason a property doesn’t sell quickly, but there could be other issues, he says.
 A condo building might need extensive repairs, or the seller might have unusual terms like a leaseback clause or a long closing date.